 Annual volume of wastewater of any types pollutes 12-15 times more natural water in general, that is a significant part of river run-off.
-Quality of river and reservoir water of Georgia is alarming.
-Even in 1986 pollution level per unit of river run-off was 17 times more than an average world index.

 Sharp decrease in industrial production in recent years implied only one positive result: amount of hazardous substances emitted into the atmosphere and pollution level in wastewaters decreased.